 The area has a lobster factory, while the locals catch and sell herring, fish in the deep sea, and draw mussels from the rocks.

-For this reason, Paternoster has a high density of seafood restaurants that are rated world-class.
+For this reason, Paternoster has a high density of seafood restaurants rated world-class.

-The 90-minute drive is definitely worth the serenity and the fabulous array of restaurants.
+The 90-minute drive is definitely worth it for the town’s serenity and fabulous array of restaurants.

-Hermanus comes to life between the months of June and October, which is whale season.
+But it really comes to life between the months of June and October (South African winter), which is whale-watching season.

-If you find yourself in Cape Town around this time of year, you definitely need to make a visit to the whale-watching capital of the world.
+If you find yourself in Cape Town around this time of year, you definitely need to make a visit to what’s often called the whale-watching capital of the world.

-Numerous whales converge here to mate and calve.
+Numerous whales converge here to mate and calve, with both humpbacks and southern right whales regular callers.

-These gracious creatures of the sea can be spotted from different locations along the waterfront.
+These gracious creatures can be spotted from different locations along the waterfront.
+However, boat tours provide a much better view as these majestic mammals breach the waves and care for their young.

-The 115 km between the two towns can be covered in approximately two hours by road.
+The 115 km between Cape Town and Hermanus can be covered in approximately two hours by road.

 15. Aquila Private Game Reserve

-This 4-star game reserve is located two hours away, in the northeast of Cape Town.
+This 4-star game reserve is located two hours away from Cape Town to the northeast.

-The 10,000-hectare reserve is home to the “big five” – namely, rhinos, elephants, lions, leopards, and buffalos.
+Lying just off national highway 1, the 10,000-hectare reserve is home to the Big Five, namely rhinos, elephants, lions, leopards, and buffalo’s.

-The conservancy provides a sanctuary for animals that are no longer able to survive in the wild.
+The reserve also maintains the Aquila Animal Rescue and Conservation Center, providing sanctuary for animals that are no longer able to survive in the wild.